Bill Hicks: Material and style

 Hicks was strongly against political correctness, and jokingly stated that the politically correct should be "hunted down and killed."

-Hicks often discussed popular conspiracy theories in his performances, most notably the assassination of President John F. Kennedy.
-He mocked the Warren Report and the official version of Lee Harvey Oswald as a "lone nut assassin".
-He also questioned the guilt of David Koresh and the Branch Davidian compound during the Waco Siege.
-Hicks ended some of his shows, especially those being recorded in front of larger audiences as albums, with a mock "assassination" of himself on stage, making gunshot sound effects into the microphone while falling to the ground.

 Illness and death

 On June 16, 1993, Hicks was diagnosed with pancreatic cancer that had spread to his liver.
+Doctors originally gave a two month prognosis.
+He kept his diagnosis private.

 He still toured and also recorded his album, Arizona Bay, while receiving weekly chemotherapy.

 Following his cancer diagnosis, Hicks often joked that any given performance could be his last.
-The public, however, was unaware of his condition, and only a few close friends and family members knew of the disease.
+Within 4 months, the tumor shrank, however his health declined rapidly during the winter of 1993.
 He performed the final show of his career at Caroline's in New York on January 6, 1994; he moved back to his parents' house in Little Rock shortly thereafter.

 In his last weeks, Hicks re-read J. R. R. Tolkien's The Lord of the Rings, and made telephone calls to friends to say goodbye before he stopped speaking on February 14, 1994.
 He died on February 26 at the age of 32, and was buried in the family grave plot in Magnolia Cemetery located in Leakesville, Mississippi.

 In early 1995, Hicks's family released a brief essay he had written weeks before his death: